arj03/ssb-browser-demo/README.md

 For testing this in Chrome locally, one needs to be run it with:
 --allow-file-access-from-files

-Also be sure to enable all 5 WASM options in chrome://flags/.
-Otherwise crypto will be super slow (like validate).

 The following patches (patch -p0 < x.patch) from the patches folder are needed:
  - epidemic-broadcast-fix-replicate-multiple.patch